Arpit-3000/FoodBotAI/README.md

-# Backend-AI with Speech Prompt Integration 🎙️🤖
+# FoodBot AI Agent 🎙️🤖

 This project is a semi-CRM backend system for managing restaurant leads, enhanced with AI agent capabilities and **speech-to-text input** support for interacting via voice commands.